4 Important Tips on Writing a Research Paper Title

 When you are searching for a research study on a particular topic, you probably notice that articles with interesting, descriptive research titles draw you in.
-By contrast, research paper titles that are not descriptive are usually passed over, even though they may be good research papers with interesting contents.
-This shows the importance of coming up with a good research paper title when you are drafting your own manuscript.
+By contrast, research paper titles that are not descriptive are usually passed over, even though you may write a good research paper with interesting contents.
+This shows the importance of coming up with a good title for your research paper when drafting your own manuscript.

 Why do Research Titles Matter?

-Before we look at the characteristics of a good research title, let’s look at an example that illustrates why a good research paper should have a strong title.
+Before we look at how to title a research paper, let’s look at a research title example that illustrates why a good research paper should have a strong title.

 Imagine that you are researching meditation and nursing, and you want to find out if any studies have shown that meditation makes nurses better communicators.
 You conduct a keyword search using the keywords “nursing”, “communication”, and “meditation.”
 You come up with results that have the following titles: